-AES (AES) is headquartered in Arlington, and is in the Utilities sector.
-The stock has seen a price change of -0.2% since the start of the year.
-The power company is paying out a dividend of $0.14 per share at the moment, with a dividend yield of 2.89% compared to the Utility - Electric Power industry's yield of 3.3% and the S&P 500's yield of 1.59%.
+Based in Arlington, AES (AES) is in the Utilities sector, and so far this year, shares have seen a price change of -10.2%.
+The power company is currently shelling out a dividend of $0.14 per share, with a dividend yield of 3.21%.
+This compares to the Utility - Electric Power industry's yield of 3.51% and the S&P 500's yield of 1.66%.

-In terms of dividend growth, the company's current annualized dividend of $0.57 is up 4.4% from last year.
-In the past five-year period, AES has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.22%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-AES's current payout ratio is 42%.
-This means it paid out 42% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.57 is up 4.4% from last year.
+Over the last 5 years, AES has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.68%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, AES's payout ratio is 42%, which means it paid out 42% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for AES for this fiscal year.
-The Zacks Consensus Estimate for 2020 is $1.39 per share, representing a year-over-year earnings growth rate of 2.21%.
+AES is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2020 is $1.39 per share, which represents a year-over-year growth rate of 2.21%.